 · They have not committed any subsequent acts of domestic violence.

 In order to overcome a rebuttable presumption, the parent in question must present a preponderance of the evidence to support their argument.
-Enlisting the help of an experienced Los Angeles family law attorney can be key in making this case.
+Enlisting the help of an experienced Los Angeles attorney can be key in making this case.
 Contact us today.